pensharpie/linuxtools/README.md

 ###

-2/20/2024 manual steps to a kernel and rootfs unzip Chapter_03.zip cd 1 execute Steps.sh
+2/20/2024 manual steps to configure a kernel and rootfs unzip Chapter_03.zip cd 1 execute Steps.sh

+### kernel and rootfs steps ###

+setup boot partition
+copy kernel
+copy root directory
+once boot is complete use busybox to provided the shell and shell commands

 ###